agentelinux/ds-containers/README.md

 An easy way to get started with data science, using Docker.
-Containers that come preinstalled with ipython notebook and key packages in the scientific stack. (include Google Cloud Plataform API lib for python)
+Containers that come preinstalled with ipython notebook and key packages in the scientific stack.

+* Include Google Cloud Plataform API lib for python.

 ## Getting started